The complete guide to getting your junk insurance refund

 1. Consumer Credit Insurance (also known as CCI)

-Banks sold CCI along with their credit cards, personal loans, car loans and home loans.
+Banks and insurance companies sold CCI along with their credit cards, personal loans, car loans and home loans.

 It provides cover if you’re unable to meet your minimum monthly loan repayments due to unemployment, sickness or injury, or to pay an outstanding loan balance if you die.